Courses & Registration

 1. How many classes are you planning on taking?

 Most new students take either two or three classes during their first semester.
 (Although there are some exceptions, it is highly recommended that new students take no more than three classes in their first semester.
-If you feel as though an exception needs to be made, please contact us at email@example.com so that we can direct you to the appropriate person to discuss this decision.)
-With the core curriculum that is in place, we have laid out the options available to you in the "Sequencing" page on the GSLIS website.
+If you feel as though an exception needs to be made, please contact us at firstname.lastname@example.org so that we can direct you to the appropriate person to discuss this decision).

 2. Are you in a specialized program?
 Are you a generalist?

 Students in the Archives Management concentration, the School Library Teacher program, or one of our dual degree programs, must take the applicable intro course during their first semester.
-(This information is available on the "Sequencing" page.
-Please also see the letters written by program directors in the bullet points below.)
-Generalist students, however, may choose to take LIS 407 (the third required core course in the Sequencing guidelines), one of the suite of Technology courses, or even an elective as their third course.
-If the third course is not LIS 407, it must be taken during your second semester.
+(Please see the letters written by program directors in the bullet points below.)
+Generalist students, however, may choose to take LIS 407, LIS 415, one of the suite of Technology courses, or even an elective as their third courses.
+But please remember LIS 407 and LIS 415 must be taken within your first 12 credit hours.